bekk/bekk-christmas/post/react/two-applications-one-repository.md

 ---
 ## The App and the Web

 Currently my colleagues and I are developing the web application and the mobile application for a Norwegian company named Entur.
+These applications lets the user plan their journey, buy tickets, create a profile and add payment options, and other functionalities.

 For web we are using React and for mobile we are using React Native.